August 10, 2022 | By Wendy Katz

-Groom Law Group reports that the government recently issued an executive order that "directed DOL [and the IRS] to consider issuing regulations or other guidance to make it easier for small and mid-size businesses, including those with non-traditional employment structures, to participate in MEPs."
-In response, DOL, "issued a proposed regulation to supersede its prior guidance and clarify when a group or association, or a PEO, would be acting as an ‘employer’ under ERISA that may sponsor an MEP.”
+Groom Law Group reports that, in 2019, the government issued an executive order that "directed DOL [and the IRS] to consider issuing regulations or other guidance to make it easier for small and mid-size businesses, including those with non-traditional employment structures, to participate in MEPs."
+In response, DOL, "issued a proposed regulation to supersede its prior guidance and clarify when a group or association, or a PEO, would be acting as an 'employer' under ERISA that may sponsor an MEP."

 The Department of Labor (DOL) regulations state that only bona fide PEOs are permitted to sponsor single defined contribution multiple employer plans.
 This applies to PEOs that perform substantial employment functions on behalf of client employers and is determined based on a facts and circumstances test.